telefonicaid/perseo-fe/docs/architecture/architecture.md

 ### Authorization server

 The interaction with a Context Broker through a PEP proxy requires an access token that must be refreshed periodically.
-The "trust token" associated with a rule that executes an update-action must be exchanged by an "access token" at the Authorization Server, when the access token has expired.
+The "trust" associated with a rule that executes an update-action must be exchanged by an "access token" at the Authorization Server, when the access token has expired.

 ## Concepts